StanForever/awesome-websites/README.md

 * [http://histography.io](http://histography.io/) : Timeline of History where every dot is a historic event in Wikipedia.
 * [https://howsecureismypassword.net](https://howsecureismypassword.net/) : See how much time it would take for a computer to crack your password.
 * [https://haveibeenpwned.com](https://haveibeenpwned.com/) : Check if you have an account that has been compromised in a data breach.
+* [https://www.howacarworks.com](https://www.howacarworks.com/) : Beautiful illustrations depicting how various parts of the car function.
+* [https://homestyler.com](https://homestyler.com/) : Design your dream home in 3D.
+* [https://htmlmail.pro](https://htmlmail.pro/) : Email services like Gmail and Outlook support rich HTML emails but they do not offer an option to compose email messages directly using HTML and CSS markup.
+That's where HTML Mail fits in.

 ## I :
 * [https://www.ifixit.com](https://www.ifixit.com/) : The free repair guide for everything, written by everyone. :hammer: